espitiaandres/studyfi/README.md

 ![](src/images/Documentation/Player.gif)

+In the chat section to the right of the player, enter a name, room, and a timezone to start the chat.
+To chat with others, share the room you entered.

 Don't forget to scroll down or click on the bouncing chevron icon to view your most played artists and songs!

 ## Inspiration